Aloo Gobi is a simple vegetarian Indian dish with potatoes (aloo), cauliflower (gobi), and a mix of turmeric and cumin.

 There’s something comforting about a warm, spicy, and flavor-packed bowl of Indian curry.

-This aloo gobi recipe is the essence of Indian home cooking (in this case, Northern India, Punjab, and up to Pakistan), where simple ingredients come together to create a nourishing and satisfying dish.
+This aloo gobi recipe is the essence of Indian home cooking (in this case, Northern India, Punjab, and up to Pakistan), where simple ingredients combine to create a nourishing and satisfying dish.

 There are countless variations of Aloo Gobi, from dry to gravy, from homecooked to restaurant-style aloo gobi masala.

-Our interpretation of aloo gobi is one where the potatoes and the cauliflower are roasted in the oven before being mixed with the sauce.
+Our interpretation of aloo gobi is that the potatoes and the cauliflower are roasted in the oven before being mixed with the sauce.

 Also, this isn’t a curry drowning in gravy; it’s more of a dry one.

-If you want more sauce, check out our red lentil curry, chickpea curry, cauliflower curry, eggplant curry, tofu curry, or vegan curry.
+If you want more sauce, check out our red lentil curry, chickpea curry, eggplant curry, tofu curry, or vegetable curry.

 ingredients for aloo gobi